cms-opendata-analyses/NanoAODRun1ProducerTool/run_readme.txt

 nanoanalyzer_cfg_2011Datapp2.76.py  for 2011 2.76 TeV pp data
 nanoanalyzer_cfg_2011Data.py  for 2011 7 TeV pp data (similar for 2012 8 TeV)
 nanoanalyzer_cfg_2011MC.py    for 2011 7 TeV pp MC (similar for 2012 8 TeV)

-configurations for the 2015 data will be provided as soon as the corresponding validation will be completed
+nanoanalyzer_cfg_2015Data.py  for 2015 13 TeV pp data
+nanoanalyzer_cfg_2015miniMC.py  for 2015 13 TeV pp miniAOD MC

+The configurations for the 2015 data have been technically validated, but not yet been validated for content

 Run 2 UL data have not yet been released.
 Official CMS nanoAOD will be the main reference for these.